 What are some temples near Amaravati Temple?

 Some of the temples near Amaravati Temple are:

 - Venugopala Swamy: This 1800 years old temple is near Amaravati Temple and is for Venugopal, an incarnation of Lord Narayana.

-- Sai Baba temple: One of the most popular temples of Andhra Pradesh, this temple is also known by the name of Shirdi Sai and is dedicated to the saint, Sai Baba.
+- Sai Baba temple: One of the most popular temples of Andhra Pradesh, this temple is also popular by the name of Shirdi Sai and is in honour the saint, Sai Baba.

 - Lalitha peetham: Dedicated to Goddess Lalitha Devi, this temple is an abode of peace.
 Be here during Rama Navami and Vijaya Dasami to enjoy the colours of festivals.

 - Buddha stupa: Also known as the Amaravathi Stupa, this Buddhist relic depicts the wonderful art and architecture of ancient India.
 This stupa is adjacent to the Amaralingeswara Swamy Temple.

 - Buddha statue: Located at Hyderabad, this serene idol of Lord Buddha is a popular tourist destination.
 With a height of 17.5 metres, this statue is on the banks of the Hussain Sagar Lake.

 Hence, a trip to Amaravati Temple is not only a pilgrimage but also an excursion to the ancient art and architecture of India.
 The site of Amaravathi depicts a wonderful fusion of Hinduism and Buddhism, amazing the tourists.